WHAT IS A BREAKTHROUGH INNOVATION?

 Is there a template that I can use to structure my project or are there key points that need to be emphasized?

 To describe your project, please use the guiding questions we have compiled.
 You will also find them in our submission form.
-This will enable us to best assess the disruptive innovation potential of your project.
+This will enable us to best assess the breakthrough innovation potential of your project.

 What scope or depth of content should my drafted idea have?